Fraud and Impersonation Warnings

 Protect yourself from recruiting scams

-Emails from Jane Street recruiters will always come from an email address ending in @janestreet.com.
+Emails from Jane Street recruiters will always come from an email address ending in @janestreet.com or our subdomains (e.g. @recruiting.janestreet.com).
 We will never ask you for personal banking information or payment.
 If you want to confirm the authenticity of a recruiter, message, or offer, please reach out directly to recruiting-security@janestreet.com.
 If you have a general recruiting question, you can reach us at jobs@janestreet.com.
 We’re here to help.